 - 1. At least 75% of chapter membership must be affiliated with at least one club, organization, agency, and/or workplace outside of their Greek organization.
 Chapter intramural teams do not fulfill this requirement. - 2.
-Chapters actively participate at least one campus-wide event (i.e. Homecoming, Spring Fling, Take Back the Night, campus speaker etc.) each semester with at least 25% or 25-chapter members present, whichever is smaller.
+Chapters actively participate in at least one campus-wide event (i.e. Homecoming, Cultural Center event, Eller Give Back) each semester with at least 25% or 25-chapter members present, whichever is smaller.
 Programs hosted by Fraternity and Sorority Programs do not fulfill this requirement. - 3.
-The chapter places a focus on outside involvement and demonstrates this to its members by one or more of the following: the chapter has a written description of a position whose responsibilities and expectations relates to campus involvement, the chapter rewards members who are involved in one or more activities outside of the chapter, or the chapter promotes involvement by posting involvement opportunities or sending them via the chapter listserv. - 4.
-The chapter must elect/appoint a Community Service chair who will coordinate all service projects.
-Such a position has a written job description, including specific responsibilities and duties. - Complete a minimum of 8 community service hours per chapter member per semester, for a total of 16 community service hours per chapter member per academic year.
+The chapter places a focus on outside involvement and demonstrates this to its members by one or more of the following: the chapter has a written description of a position whose responsibilities and expectations relate to campus involvement, the chapter rewards members who are involved in one or more activities outside of the chapter, or the chapter promotes involvement by posting involvement opportunities or sending them via the chapter listserv. - 4.
+The chapter must elect/appoint a community service chair who will coordinate all service projects.
+Such a position has a written job description, including specific responsibilities and duties. - 5.
+Complete a minimum of 8 community service hours per chapter member per semester, for a total of 16 community service hours per chapter member per academic year.
 Chapters must utilize the FSP community service tracking template. - a.
 Giving blood may only count for one hour of service. - b.
 Chapter participation in walks does not count for service hours unless the chapter helped plan the walk or volunteered at the walk. - c.
-Donation of goods (i.e. food, clothing, etc.) does not count as service. - Each chapter must elect/appoint a Philanthropy chair who will coordinate all philanthropic events.
+Donation of goods (i.e. food, clothing, etc.) does not count as service. - Each chapter must elect/appoint a philanthropy chair who will coordinate all philanthropic events.
 Such a position has a written job description, including specific responsibilities and duties. - 7.
-Develop one semester long project, either working with the local community or national cause.
+Develop one semester-long project, either working with the local community or national cause.
 This project can be in conjunction with your inter/national service/philanthropic activities.
-Semester long can be 2-3 contacts throughout the semester with the same agency.
+Semester-long can be 2-3 contacts throughout the semester with the same agency.

 - 8. Participate in one cooperative project.
-This means participating or helping with other organizations' philanthropic or service event. - Participate in one IFC/Panhellenic/UFSC sponsored community service project each year according to the requirements set forth by the governing councils - 10.
+This means participating in or helping with other organizations' philanthropic or service events. - Participate in one IFC/Panhellenic/UFSC sponsored community service project each year according to the requirements set forth by the governing councils - 10.
 Raise and donate money in any amount for the chapter's own philanthropy, local or national.
 The chapter will need to utilize CrowdChange in order to provide proof. - 11.
-At least one member of the chapter is involved in a Fraternity and Sorority Program sponsored class or leadership position (i.e. Course for credit, Hunter White Health Advocate Program, Wild Cat Way, Great Greek Weekend, FSP Internship, council officer, GSB, cabinet officer, etc.) Please list the members names and position they hold. - 12.
+At least one member of the chapter is involved in a Fraternity and Sorority Program sponsored class or leadership position.
+Please list the members' names and the position they hold. - 12.
 Sponsor a non-alcohol event with another Greek organization. - 13.
-50% of the active chapter must attend fall Greek Speak and spring Safe Spring Break Symposium - 14.
-Plan and hold a brotherhood or sisterhood event focused on the organizational values.
+Attend the fall Greek Speak and spring Safe Spring Break Symposium - 14.
+Plan and hold a brotherhood or sisterhood event focused on organizational values.
 This should not be an impromptu event, but rather one that was specifically planned to promote brotherhood/sisterhood. - 15.
-Host a non-alcohol event that is open to the Arizona community.
-This can include a philanthropy, percentage night, educational or cultural event. - 16.
-(BONUS) Participate in Order of Omega sponsored "Greek or Treat." - 17.
+Host a non-alcohol event that is open to the campus community.
+This can include philanthropy, percentage night, and educational or cultural events. - 16.
+(BONUS) Participate in Order of Omega-sponsored "Greek or Treat." - 17.
 (BONUS) An undergraduate member of the organization is represented on a national or regional fraternity/sorority board. - 18.
 (BONUS) Chapter members exceeded 8 hours of service per member. - 19.
 (BONUS) Chapter members exceeded 12 hours of service per member.